ncatlab/nlab-content/pages/0/0/0/9/19000/content.md

 For a locally compact abelian group $G$, the Schwartz-Bruhat space $\mathcal{S}(G)$ is the colimit of the filtered diagram of spaces $\mathcal{S}(G_\alpha)$ defined according to Definition \ref{def2}.
 =--

-In other words, a Schwartz-Bruhat function on $G$ is one that factors through a Lie quotient
+In other words, a Schwartz-Bruhat function on $G$ is one that factors through one of its Lie quotients as

 $$G \twoheadrightarrow G_\alpha \stackrel{g}{\to} \mathbb{C}$$